TimWSpence/byoes/README.md

 # Build your own effect system

 This is a course designed to help you build an effect system in Scala that is similar to [Cats Effect](https://typelevel.org/cats-effect/).
 The intention is that by building it yourself you should gain a deeper understanding of how an `IO` action is evaluated and the impact of things like blocking, timers, async execution on the performance of your application.
+The assumption is that you are familiar with using a library like Cats Effect so usage of an effect system is not explained.

 ## How to use